wechaty/docusaurus/README.md

 1. [Syncing your fork](https://help.github.com/cn/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)
 1. Create your blog branch (git checkout -b your-blog)
 1. Write your blog in markdown
-1. Add your blog to `_post` folder
+1. Add your blog to `jekyll/_post` folder
-1. Add related image to `assets` folder (create a `$MONTH-your-blog-slug/` directory to contain your images)
+1. Add related image to `jekyll/assets` folder (under `$YEAR/$MONTH-your-blog-slug/` directory to contain your images)
-1. Add your info into `_developers/your_github_id.md`
+1. Add your info into `jekyll/_developers/your_github_id.md`
-1. Commit your changes (git commit -am 'added a blog')
+1. Commit your changes (git commit -am "${YOUR_BLOG_TITLE")
 1. Push to the branch
 1. Create new Pull Request

-Done!~
+1. Sign the CLA
+1. Wait for pass the GitHub Action CI, or fix whatever to make sure CI turns green
+1. Wait for @wechaty/editors to review

+That's it!

 ## Contribution Guidelines

 ### 1. Add Blog Header

-All blog should has title, author, date, teaser...
+All blog should has title, author, image...

 Example as follows: